|Location||6500 Soquel Dr, Aptos

 |Dream Resource Program Coordinator

-One of the Office of Equity’s primary goals is to foster student engagement in the equity community.
-There are a number of clubs related to equity on campus, a list of which you can find below.
-Because of their student-led nature, they are uniquely positioned to make a positive impact in the lives of students.
-For additional information about these clubs, you can also visit the Cabrillo Student Clubs page.
+One of the Office of Equity’s primary goals is to foster student engagement on campus.
+If you are interested in divesity and equity issues, there are a number of student clubs you can join listed below!
+For additional information about these clubs, including contact information and meeting times, please visit the Cabrillo Student Clubs page.

 More information coming soon.